The 7 biggest COVID-19 vaccine myths

 During these uncertain times, it’s even more important that we continue to focus on staying mentally and physically healthy.

-That's why we’ve put together some of the benefits of keeping your nib health insurance throughout the COVID-19 pandemic.
+We’ve put together some of the benefits of keeping your nib health insurance throughout the COVID-19 pandemic.

 To ensure our members continue to stay as healthy as possible while social distancing, nib will cover appropriate treatment using telehealth for eligible members.
-This is a temporary measure that will be in place until 30 June 2020, however we’ll be reviewing the pandemic situation to determine if this date should be extended.

 For a full list of telehealth services, as well as claiming criteria, check out our telehealth FAQs.